 There is a deep focus on the health and fitness aspects, and this is effectively used in their sports nutrition certification.

 NESTA is the National Exercise and Sports Trainers Association, which is also known as the Spencer Institute, and it has been around since 1992.

 Today, NESTA has about 65,000 members around the globe and is growing quickly.

-This certification is accredited by the NCCA and has a deep focus on the business parts of things.
+This is an NCCA accredited certification and has a deep focus on the business parts of things.

 In terms of nutrition, NESTA has one of the best sports nutrition certification programs on the market.
 It is also the cheapest certification of these top certifications we discuss.